-- An automatic air purge valve has been provided inside the boiler to aid the purging process. - 2.
+- Open the air purge valve inside the boiler.
+The valve is already connected to a discharge hose routed to the condensate trap. - 2.
 Gradually open the main water valve until water flows.
 Do not open fully. - 3.
 Thoroughly purge each zone starting with the lowest point and close them only when clear water free of air is visible. - 4.
+Close the air purge valve when clear water free of air is visible. - 5.
 Continue filling the system until at least 12 psi registers on the pressure gauge.